I beg to move,

 I welcome the report and commend the Welsh Government on commissioning it.
 It is a thorough, detailed piece of work with many excellent recommendations for the Welsh Government and central Government.
 The report found that, despite excellent work on the ground and hard work by staff across the country, the justice system is all too often mismanaged and underfunded.
 That closely aligns with my experience as the shadow Justice Minister.

-A balanced assessment, the Thomas commission makes it clear that the justice system in Wales is in urgent need of proper, substantive reform.
+In a balanced assessment, the Thomas commission makes it clear that the justice system in Wales is in urgent need of proper, substantive reform.
 The conclusion that people in Wales are being let down by the system in its current state is damning.
 In too many areas, precisely where responsibility is located and who exactly provides the funding is opaque.

 The report lists complicated reasons for the problems, as well as some very simple ones.
 The United Kingdom Government’s spending on the justice system in Wales has fallen by a third since 2009-10.
 Members of Parliament will be familiar with many of the issues through casework, when people come to them to talk about the devastating impact of cuts to legal aid and the inevitable hardship caused by court closures.